Nicotinamide riboside: History

-V factor, purified from blood, was shown to exist in three forms: Nicotinamide adenine dinucleotide (NAD+), NMN and NR.
-NR was the compound that led to the most rapid growth of the H. influenza bacterium.
+V factor, purified from blood, was shown to exist in three forms: nicotinamide adenine dinucleotide (NAD+), NMN and NR.
+NR was the compound that led to the most rapid growth of the H. influenzae bacterium.

-H. influenza cannot grow on nicotinic acid (NA), nicotinamide (NAM), or amino acids such as tryptophan (Trp) or aspartic acid (Asp), which were the previously known precursors of NAD+.
+H. influenzae cannot grow on nicotinic acid (NA), nicotinamide (NAM), or amino acids such as tryptophan (Trp) or aspartic acid (Asp), which were the previously known precursors of NAD+.

-H. influenza depends entirely on salvage of NAD precursors from other cells in its environment.
+H. influenzae depends entirely on salvage of NAD precursors from other cells in its environment.